vroad/kubeadm-aws/README.md

 ### TODO

-* Remove need ECRReadOnly Instance Profile to be pre-created
 * Fix lack of tags on master nodes.
 Seems to be an issue with plain AWS spot requests
 * Generally more flexibility and variables
 * Backups